aam29dc/x86-AT_T-linux/README.md

 # x86-AT&T-linux-GAS-notes

-alloc.s is is for allocation memory on the heap, the heap grows upward.
-We initial heap_begin, and current_break.
-Then we allocate some memory, moving current_break.
+`alloc.s` is for allocating memory on the heap, the heap grows upward.
+We initialize variables heap_begin, and current_break.
+Then we allocate some memory, thus moving current_break.
 This memory has a header, for avail/unavail and its size.
-We can use the size in the header to know where the next memory is, etc. When we free we mark the memory has available.<br>
+We can use the size in the header to know where the next memory is, etc. When we free we just mark the memory has available.<br>

-list.s uses alloc.s to create a list on the heap, has simple functions<br>
+`list.s` uses alloc.s to create a list on the heap, has simple functions<br>

-print.s takes a integer converts it to a string a prints<br>
+`print.s` takes a integer converts it to a string a prints<br>

 seperate source files can be `as` assembled alone, then `ld` linked with other object files to include/use their sources: <br>
 `as alloc.s -o alloc.o`, then `as ex.s -o ex.o && ld ex.o alloc.o -o program` <br>